somaproject/acqboard/docs/hardware/hardware.rst

 Input front-end
 ------------------------------

-(see :ref:`input_schematic`)
+The AD8221AR (:desig:`U12`) (figure :latex:`ref{input_schematic}`) was

-The AD8221AR (:desig:`U12`) was chosen as the input instrumentation amplifier due to it's excellent linearity and high common-mode rejection :bibcite:`analog_devices_ad8221_2007`.
+chosen as the input instrumentation amplifier due to it's excellent linearity and high common-mode rejection :bibcite:`analog_devices_ad8221_2007`.
 We use a fixed gain of 100 set by :desig:`R26` -- programmable gain at this stage would necessitate the introduction of an analog mux, which would unacceptably degrade performance.

 The input stage is AC-coupled to deal with the issues mentioned in :doc:`signalchain/signalchain`.
 We use a simple single pole RC filter